Notting Hill, London – 24 things to do by a local (2024)

 We noticed yet another new ‘fake’ Notting Hill bookshop on our last visit to Portobello Road.
 Avoid them like the plague and make sure you head to Blenheim Crescent, a side street just off Portobello Road.

-One of London’s last few bastions of the independent music scene, Rough Trade Notting Hill this is a music lover’s wet-dream, with many people describing this as one of the world’s best music stores.
+One of London’s last few bastions of the independent music scene, Rough Trade West in Notting Hill is a music lover’s wet-dream, with many people describing this as one of the world’s best music stores.

 You might like – London’s 20+ best immersive experiences >